 Additionally, there has been increased mental health supports provided by the education system.
-Many youth have been able to access Educationally Related Mental Health Services (ERMHS) through their IEP.
-Their dedicated ERMHS clinician can continue to provide services during periods of detention in the juvenile hall.
+According to data from the Office of Superintendent of Schools, over 70% of students in the juvenile facility in the prior year qualified for IEP services, compared to approximately 15% of youth who qualified for IEP services that were enrolled in all other schools within county.
+Those youth enrolled in GREC that qualify for IEP services are able to access Educationally Related Mental Health Services (ERMHS) through their IEPs while in custody.
+The GREC school has one dedicated ERMHS clinician, and they do provide services to youth during periods of detention in the juvenile hall.
 Overall, access to mental health services continues to be a top priority for the department and the department continues to be innovative in its efforts to fill this service need.
+There were five youth who graduated from GREC in the prior year.